 Be sure to thaw the puff pastry before using, ideally in the fridge overnight.
 Puff pastry can also be quickly thawed on the counter top, but keep an eye on it on hot days so that it doesn't become too soft to work with.

-- 1 pound fresh or frozen sweet cherries -- pitted but left whole if fresh, thawed if frozen
+1 pound fresh or frozen pitted, whole sweet cherries, thawed if frozen

 Taste after 15 minutes and add additional sugar if needed.